JakBiel/Building_permissions_ETL/README.md

 ## Project status

-It is initaly finished (as 17.04.2024).
+It is initaly finished (April 2024).
 Unknown if it is going to be developed in the future.